Hkattelu/Hkattelu.github.io/_posts/2016-01-07-Project-2-Hungarian_Algorithm.markdown

 <h3> What I learned </h3>

 The Hungarian algorithm is fairly useful.
-Although I don't see myself using it in the forseeable future, I can see some ways it might be used.
+Although I don't see myself using it in the foreseeable future, I can see some ways it might be used.
 The lessons to learn here are that, once again, you should always create a test suite for your projects.
 It was extremely helpful for this project, as I was always jumping between steps trying to fix new problems that kept on popping up.

-Another lesson is that you should not be afraid to look through the internet for help about certian things.
+Another lesson is that you should not be afraid to look through the internet for help about certain things.
 Here I did it to figure out a way to brute force through a matrix for the selection step.
 Yet another lesson would be that you should not be afraid to make helper methods and helper classes.
 In this particular problem it helped me break down the steps which were complicated on their own.
 But by breaking them into smaller steps, it became much more manageable.

 Be persistent in finding solutions.
 I spent alot of time trying to implement methods for the steps, and then realizing there was a special case that I was forgetting about.
 It was frustrating that I had to keep on rewriting the methods, but every time I rewrote the method I learned more about the problem so in the end it was worth it.